Intel 8085

+The other major change was the addition of four new interrupt pins and a serial port, with separate input and output pins.
+This was often all that was needed in simple systems and eliminated the need for separate integrated circuits to provide this functionality, as well as simplifying the computer bus as a result.
+The only changes in the instruction set compared to the 8080 were instructions for reading and writing data using these pins.

 The 8085 is supplied in a 40-pin DIP package.
-To maximise the functions on the available pins, the 8085 uses a multiplexed address/data (AD0-AD7) bus.
-However, an 8085 circuit requires an 8-bit address latch, so Intel manufactured several support chips with an address latch built in.
+Given the new pins, this required multiplexing 8-bits of the address (AD0–AD7) bus with the data bus.
+This means that specifying a complete 16-bit address requires it to be sent via two 8-bit pathways, and one of those two has to be temporarily latched using separate hardware such as a 74LS373.
+Intel manufactured several support chips with an address latch built in.
 These include the 8755, with an address latch, 2 KB of EPROM and 16 I/O pins, and the 8155 with 256 bytes of RAM, 22 I/O pins and a 14-bit programmable timer/counter.
 The multiplexed address/data bus reduced the number of PCB tracks between the 8085 and such memory and I/O chips.

-Both the 8080 and the 8085 were eclipsed by the Zilog Z80 for desktop computers, which took over most of the CP/M computer market, as well as a share of the booming home-computer market in the early-to-mid-1980s.
+While the 8085 was an improvement on the 8080, it was eclipsed by the Zilog Z80 in the late 1970s and early 1980s, which took over much of the desktop computer market.

-The 8085 had a long life as a controller, no doubt thanks to its built-in serial I/O and five prioritized interrupts, arguably microcontroller-like features that the Z80 CPU did not have.
+Although not widely used in computers, the 8085 had a long life as a microcontroller.
 Once designed into such products as the DECtape II controller and the VT102 video terminal in the late 1970s, the 8085 served for new production throughout the lifetime of those products.
-This was typically longer than the product life of desktop computers.